RatSat: Aftermath

-Although SpaceX was working on concepts to recover the first stage of Falcon 1 launch vehicles, as of this launch, they had not yet succeeded in doing so.
-Stage recovery was a non-primary goal of the early flights.
-SpaceX utilized an incremental development process to iterate the design issues of booster stage recovery.
-CEO Elon Musk stated that the probability of a successful recovery would increase with subsequent flights, however the Falcon 1 was subsequently retired from service after its fifth launch, with first stage recovery never having been accomplished successfully.
-The first stage of the successor rocket, the Falcon 9, became reusable.
+Although SpaceX was working on concepts to recover the first stage of Falcon 1 using parachutes, they had not yet succeeded in doing so.
+Falcon 1 was subsequently retired from service after its fifth launch, with first stage recovery never having been accomplished successfully.
+The first stage of the successor rocket, the Falcon 9, would eventually fulfill and prove the viability of booster stage recovery.